Closet? You'll Love It!: Plot

 In the meantime, Phil (Ty Burrell) and Luke (Nolan Gould) arrive at Jay's to hang out with Manny (Rico Rodriguez) and Gloria (Sofía Vergara) by the pool.
 While Gloria enjoys the sun in her swim suit, a drone flies around her spying her and recording her with its camera.
 Phil, Luke and Manny try to destroy the drone or drift it away but a series of events leads to a video of Phil exposing his genitals being uploaded on YouTube and going viral.
-The three of them take it personally and they want to find the source that controls the drone by following it, something that leads to another video being uploaded on YouTube with their failure.
+The three of them take it personally and they want to find the source that controls the drone by following it on bicycles, including a pink sparkly bicycle borrowed by Manny from Lizzie (Millie Bobby Brown), leading to a bike crash and another video being uploaded on YouTube with their failure.
 After that, they are determined to break the camera by throwing balls at the drone while Jay joins their attempt.
 Finally, the drone is destroyed by Gloria who shoots it with a gun from the balcony, leading the men to believe that they are the ones who took it down.

 Meanwhile, Haley (Sarah Hyland), Chase (Robbie Amell) and Andy (Adam DeVine) are on a double date but Andy’s girlfriend, Beth (Laura Ashley Samuels), fails to appear once again, which makes Haley even more suspicious if her being Andy's girlfriend is only in his mind.
 Later on, Andy ends up in the hospital with appendicitis and Haley rushes to his side.
 At the hospital, Andy is on drugs and falls asleep which gives Haley the opportunity to confess her feelings towards him right before Beth walks in.
 Haley, stunned seeing her there, leaves the room and Andy opens his eyes revealing that he was not sleeping while Haley was talking to him.